schierlm/BibleMultiConverter/README.md

 - **[CCEL](http://www.ccel.org/refsys/)**: Import and export (versifications and mappings)
 - **[OpenScriptures](https://github.com/openscriptures/BibleOrgSys/tree/master/DataFiles/VersificationSystems)**: Import only (versifications only, no mappings)
 - **SWORDVersification**: Import versifications and mappings from SWORD
+- **AccordanceReferenceList**: Import a reference list from Accordance
 - **ReportHTML**: Export only (HTML report that shows difference of covered verses)

 SWORD import